eldade/UIDeviceListener/README.md

 ###Usage

 Using `UIDeviceListener` is quite simple.
 First, copy the source files (`UIDeviceListener.h` and `UIDeviceListener.mm`) to your project.
-Then, initialize the listener as follows:
+Then, import `UIDeviceListener.h` into your source file and initialize the listener as follows:

 ```
     UIDeviceListener *listener = [UIDeviceListener sharedUIDeviceListener];

     [listener startListenerWithNotificationBlock:^(NSDictionary *powerDataDictionary) {
+      // Use your powerDataDictionary here:
       NSLog([powerDataDictionary description]);
      }];

 ```

 That's all there is to it.
 The block will be called when you first call startListenerWithNotificationBlock: and then periodically, as the power data is updated.
 On most devices this happens every 20 seconds or so, but it also happens in real-time as the device is plugged in and out.
-See below for a sample of the kind of data contained in the dictionary.
+See below for a sample of the kind of data contained in the dictionary, or just run the PowerData sample on your device to see how the dictionary refreshes and what it contains.

 ###Can this be used on the App Store?
 I have seen this code successfully deployed in production code on the App Store, but YMMV.